The Great Game 🎲 Vicinto Prossimo

 🎲

 In the auditorium, the professor was warning the students against the evils of egocentric perception.
-The professor told them that the aim of first year university was to blow your mind in so many directions that you’d realize (hopefully in time for exams) that the universe was excruciatingly vast and that everything you thought you knew about it was like a little blue glass bead.
+The professor told them that the aim of first year university was to blow their minds in so many directions that they’d realize (hopefully in time for exams) that the universe was excruciatingly vast and that everything they thought they knew about it was like a little blue glass bead.

 The little glass bead lay between two rocks on a mountain range a hundred times the size of the Golden Hill, which was 6 kilometres high and 6 kilometres wide.
 The professor added, “It’s nevertheless crucial to cling to the self, to the zero that you really are.
 Accept this zero, and don’t let the fact that you’re completely insignificant get in the way of doing great things to advance the realization of your soul, which has no weight, no numerical value, no real meaning.
 Indeed, the soul and the self are very similar, except that the self is a little something while the soul is a great nothing.”